osyounis/cali_wildfire_likelihood_predictor/README.md

 ### Executive Summary

-Machine learning algorithms are some of the most powerful and interesing tools in tech right now and their applications are nearly limitless.
+Machine learning algorithms are some of the most powerful and interesting tools in tech right now and their applications are nearly limitless.
 From predicting stock prices to determining how likely someone is to have cancer, we can use them to help us anticipate the future.
 In this project, our team sought to predict whether there would be a wildfire in locations of California using historical fire and weather data between 2008 and 2020.
 We know weather conditions are highly colinear in that every variable changes as a direct result of another.
 Fire likelihood is also a direct result of weather conditions in that heat usually leads to dryness and dryness leads to more ignition sources resulting in an elevated fire risk.
 Because of these correlations we wanted to see if we could predict whether I fire is likely to occur somewhere using this historical data.

 **1. Sample details:**
 - 10,988 total entries from every month between 2008 - 2020
-- Multi-indexing for instances of multiple fires at different locations occuring in the same month and year
+- Multi-indexing for instances of multiple fires at different locations occurring in the same month and year
-- 4,279 occurences of fire within our combined dataset
+- 4,279 occurrences of fire within our combined dataset
 - 6,709 entries without record of a fire starting

 **2. Sources:**